 - 1. Navigate to the System tab - 2.
 Click on the Settings tab - 3.
 Under General, click on Enabled next to TLS/HTTPS - 4.
 In the TLS/HTTPS Configuration window, click Generate CSR... - 5.
 Complete the fields in the Certificate Signing Request window - 6.
 Click Update in the Certificate Signing Request window - 7.
+Click OK at the information prompt

+26 References to local authentication throughout this document should be considered as: an authentication method that uses locally stored operator accounts (as opposed to RADIUS accounts) and is used to authenticate operators accessing the Java Console and Web Console interfaces.

-Click OK at the information prompt - 8.
-Click Generate CSR... in the Certificate Signing Request window - 9.
+- 8. Click Generate CSR... in the Certificate Signing Request window - 9.
 Click OK at the confirmation prompt - 10.
 In the Save window, select a save location for the certificate file and then click OK - 11.
 Click OK at the confirmation prompt - 12.
-Click Close in the Certificate Signing Request window

-28 References to local authentication throughout this document should be considered as: an authentication method that uses locally stored operator accounts (as opposed to RADIUS accounts) and is used to authenticate operators accessing the Java Console and Web Console interfaces.

-- 13. Supply the certificate signing request to a trusted certification authority and request a TLS server certificate to be generated; for more information, refer to Ixia Vision ONE User Guide, NVOS 4.5, August 2016, chapter entitled "Uploading Custom TLS/HTTPS Certificates" - 14.
+Click Close in the Certificate Signing Request window - 13.
+Supply the certificate signing request to a trusted certification authority and request a TLS server certificate to be generated; for more information, refer to Ixia Net Tool Optimizer (NTO) 7303 User Guide, NVOS 4.5, August 2016, chapter entitled "Uploading Custom TLS/HTTPS Certificates" - 14.
 Once the certificate has been signed, click Upload in the TLS/HTTPS Configuration window - 15.
 In the Browse window, browse to and select the newly created server certificate file and click Open - 16.
 Click OK in the TLS/HTTPS Configuration window - 17.
 The default TLS/HTTPS certificate has been replaced

-3.5.2.5 Disable the Craft Port
+3.4.2.5 Disable the Craft Port